 How much do CVOR travel nurses make in Texas?

-Based on current market data, CVOR travel nurse pay in Texas generally runs about $1,900 to $3,100 per week, with the exact figure driven by facility, call requirements, shift, and your experience level.
-Contracts with heavy call at the busiest cardiac programs tend toward the top of that range.
-Because rates shift with the market and season, your Junxion recruiter walks through the full package — the taxable rate, stipends, and call pay — so you see real numbers for the actual contract before you commit.
+Based on current market data, CVOR travel nurse pay in Texas generally runs about $2,500 to $3,350 per week.
+The exact figure depends on the facility, the call requirements, the shift, and your experience level, and contracts with heavy call at the busiest cardiac programs usually sit near the top of that range.
+Rates shift with the market and the season, so your Junxion recruiter walks through the full package with you, taxable rate, stipends, call pay and all, so you’re looking at real numbers for the actual contract before you commit.

 How important is bypass pump experience for Texas CVOR contracts?

-It’s critical at the busier cardiac programs.
-Large cardiac and academic centers handle complex open-heart cases where the circulating and scrub nurses need to be comfortable with pump runs and the dynamics of bypass cases, and facilities will ask directly about your bypass case count and recency.
-If your CVOR background leans toward valve cases or less complex work without much pump exposure, be upfront with your recruiter so they match you to the right contract instead of setting you up for a tough placement.
+At the busier cardiac programs, it’s the first thing they check.
+Large cardiac and academic centers run complex open-heart cases where the circulating and scrub nurses have to be comfortable with pump runs and the rhythm of bypass cases, and they’ll ask directly about your case count and how recent it is.
+If your background leans toward valve work or lighter cases without much pump time, say so up front.
+Your recruiter would rather match you to the right contract than set you up for a rough placement.

 What does a typical call schedule look like on a Texas CVOR contract?

-Most Texas CVOR contracts include one to two call shifts per week, sometimes more at the busiest programs.
-Call means being available to come in for urgent cardiac cases, which can happen at any hour, and the callback pay adds meaningfully to your weekly total — some travelers actively chase high-call contracts for exactly that reason.
-Before you accept anything, your Junxion recruiter confirms the exact call requirements and pay structure so there are no surprises once you’re on assignment.
+Plan on one to two call shifts per week on most Texas CVOR contracts, sometimes more at the busiest programs.
+Call means being reachable and ready to come in for urgent cardiac cases at any hour, and the callback pay adds meaningfully to your weekly total.
+Plenty of travelers chase high-call contracts for exactly that reason.
+Your Junxion recruiter confirms the exact call requirements and pay structure before you accept anything, so nothing surprises you once you’re on assignment.

 Is Texas a compact state for CVOR travel nurses?

 Yes.
 Texas is part of the Nurse Licensure Compact, so if you hold a compact home-state RN license you can take Texas assignments without applying for a separate Texas license, which gets you started faster.
-If your home state isn’t in the compact, the Texas Board of Nursing is one of the quicker boards to work with and a complete application often clears in just a few weeks — so it’s smart to start early.
-Junxion’s credentialing team helps you track the timeline so licensing never becomes the thing that delays your start date.
+If your home state isn’t in the compact, the Texas Board of Nursing is one of the quicker boards to work with, and a complete application often clears in just a few weeks.
+Start early anyway.
+Junxion’s credentialing team tracks the timeline with you so licensing never becomes the thing that delays your start date.

 How does housing work on a Texas CVOR travel assignment?

-Junxion provides a tax-free housing stipend and points you to trusted housing resources, but you find and book your own place rather than the agency arranging it for you.
-Most experienced travelers prefer this — it gives them full control over location and budget, and often leaves a little extra in their pocket.
-Stipends are based on the local cost of living, which swings a lot across Texas metros, so your recruiter can break down the numbers for whichever city you’re headed to and help you weigh furnished short-term rentals against extended-stay options.
+Junxion pays you a tax-free housing stipend and points you to trusted housing resources; finding and booking the place is up to you rather than the agency.
+Most experienced travelers actually want it that way, since it gives them full control over location and budget and often leaves a little extra in their pocket.
+Stipends track the local cost of living, which swings a lot across Texas metros, so ask your recruiter to break down the numbers for your specific city and help you weigh furnished short-term rentals against extended-stay options.

 Is Texas a good state for CVOR travelers who want to grow their skills?

 It’s one of the best.
-The volume and complexity at the larger cardiac and academic programs are hard to match, so you’ll see a broad range of procedures and work alongside efficient teams that let travelers develop instead of holding them back.
-If you want to advance your CVOR practice and build a strong case history, a Texas assignment at a busy cardiac program is a genuine accelerator: strong pay, complex cases, and clinical exposure that compounds over a 13-week contract and across the assignments that follow.
+The volume and complexity at the larger cardiac and academic programs are hard to match anywhere, so you’ll see a broad range of procedures and work alongside efficient teams that let travelers develop instead of holding them back.
+If you want to push your CVOR practice forward and build a deep case history, a Texas assignment at a busy cardiac program is a genuine accelerator: strong pay, complex cases, and clinical exposure that compounds over a 13-week contract and carries into the assignments that follow.

 What certifications do I need for a Texas CVOR travel contract?